fivexl/terraform-aws-sso-elevator/README.md

 The fields in the configuration dictionary are:

-- `ResourceType`: The type of resource being requested, e.g. "Account".
-Currently only "Account" is supported.
+- **ResourceType**: This field specifies the type of resource being requested, such as "Account."
+As of now, the only supported value is "Account."
-- `Resource`: The resource(s) being requested.
-This can be a string or a list of strings.
-If set to "*", the rule matches all resources of the specified ResourceType.
+- **Resource**: This field defines the specific resource(s) being requested.
+It accepts either a single string or a list of strings.
+Setting this field to "*" allows the rule to match all resources associated with the specified `ResourceType`.
-- `PermissionSet`: The permission set(s) being requested.
-This can be a string or a list of strings.
-If set to "*", the rule matches all permission sets for the specified Resource and ResourceType.
+- **PermissionSet**: Here, you indicate the permission set(s) being requested.
+This can be either a single string or a list of strings.
+If set to "*", the rule matches all permission sets available for the defined `Resource` and `ResourceType`.
-- `Approvers`: The list of approvers for the request.
-This can be a string or a list of strings.
+- **Approvers**: This field lists the potential approvers for the request.
+It accepts either a single string or a list of strings representing different approvers.
-- `AllowSelfApproval`: A boolean indicating whether the requester can approve their own request if they are in the Approvers list.
-Defaults to false.
+- **AllowSelfApproval**: This field can be a boolean, indicating whether the requester, if present in the `Approvers` list, is permitted to approve their own request.
+It defaults to `None`.
-- `ApprovalIsNotRequired`: A boolean indicating whether the request can be approved automatically without any approvers.
-Defaults to false.
+- **ApprovalIsNotRequired**: This field can also be a boolean, signifying whether the approval can be granted automatically, bypassing the approvers entirely.
+The default value is `None`.
+-
+### Explicit Deny
+In the system, an explicit denial in any statement overrides any approvals.
+For instance, if one statement designates an individual as an approver for all accounts, but another statement specifies that the same individual is not allowed to self-approve or to bypass the approval process for a particular account and permission set (by setting "allow_self_approval" and "approval_is_not_required" to `False`), then that individual will not be able to approve requests for that specific account, thereby enforcing a stricter control.

 ### Automatic Approval
 Requests will be approved automatically if either of the following conditions are met: